jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - . from member to member
 - to submember

-Aligment .
+Alignment .

 Standards

-I forgot genetive containment, didn’t I. You do supply a capsule, but everything inside the capsule is like it’s inside its parent.
+I forgot genitive containment, didn’t I?
+You do supply a capsule, but everything inside the capsule is like it’s inside its parent.
 That’s actually what the triangle is for.
 Nevertheless, you’re forced to use the identifier for access.
 That’s normal for interfaces, except for the whole interface.

 I may want it to be an interface, but I want to see it as member access outside.

-The thing is... the member of a purely genetive subdivision without programmatic consequences.
+The thing is... the member of a purely genitive subdivision without programmatic consequences.
-Uhhhmmm... yeah... whatever
+Uhmmm... yeah... whatever.

 An example: